egel-lang/egel-lang.github.io/index.md

 + Small 'mathy' domain specific languages
 + Experiments with untyped rewriting

-Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell.
+Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell; it is principally about showcasing the _usefulness_ of a particular operational model, a novel means of calculation.

-Egel is principally about showcasing the _usefulness_ of a particular operational model, a novel means of calculation.
+Egel's long term goal is mobile code, transparently shoot any combinator anywhere.

 ## Language features